dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 **Who might prefer the dbt Cloud CLI?**

+- Data practitioners accustomed to working with a specific set of development tooling.
-- dbt users and developers looking for granular control over their Git workflows (such as pre-commits for automated checks before committing code).
+- Users looking for granular control over their Git workflows (such as pre-commits for automated checks before committing code).
 - Data practitioners who need to perform complex operations, like mass file generation or specific command combinations.

 **Key features**